zikula/ExtensionLibrary/Zikula/Module/ExtensionLibraryModule/docs/instructions.md

 When everything works, this process is pretty close to instant.
 There are caches in place, etc, but in general, if you haven't seen your extension get updated on the site within 5 minutes, there is a good chance something went wrong.
 Going into your Web Hooks settings and hitting the "Test Hook" button (once) may help if you recently pushed a new tag.

+*NOTICE: the urls in this document are generated in the controller and are therefore not available if reading offline.*